praful3107/assignment-tw/README.md

 * It will also mount the init.sql file to the container and execute it when the database is initialized.

-// Build the image from the dockerfiles and lush them to any registry (jfrog,nexus,acr,etc.)
+// Build the image from the dockerfiles and push them to any registry (jfrog,nexus,acr,etc.)

 // Create a helmchart for the application that defines Kubernetes resources needed to run the application such as deployment, service and ingress.